Value Alignment of Social Media Ranking Algorithms: Conclusion

 Social media feeds are inherently value-laden with downstream influences that extend beyond the digital world.
 While values are currently passively encoded as a byproduct of engagement optimization, we should consider designing ranking algorithms that directly take these values into account.
 But, if taking this approach, what values should we embedded in these feeds?
 In this work, we introduce a method for incorporating a comprehensive set of human values with trade-offs, drawn from cultural psychology, into feed ranking algorithms.
 Since the value constructs are broad by-design, covering the fundamental motivations underlying human behavior, our method generalizes to a diverse range of content topics and users.
 Through two studies, we validate that this method can indeed embed basic values into algorithms in a manner that is interpretable to users.
 Furthermore, users can specify the values they want to see on social media and directly reconfigure their feeds to reflect these ideals.
 We then analyze the values that users prioritize when given value controls over their feeds.

 \begin{acks} We thank members of the Stanford HCI Group and Social Media AI Reading Group for their helpful feedback.
-This work was sponsored by the Hoffman-Yee Research Grants at the Stanford Institute for Human-Centered Artificial Intelligence (HAI).
-Dora Zhao is supported in part by the Brown Institute for Media Innovation.
+This work was sponsored by the Hoffman-Yee Research Grants at the Stanford Institute for Human-Centered Artificial Intelligence (HAI) and NSF 2403435.
+Dora Zhao is supported in part by the Brown Institute for Media Innovation and the Paul \& Daisy Soros Fellowship for New Americans.
 Tiziano Piccardi is supported by Swiss National Science Foundation (Grant P500PT-206953).
 Zachary Robertson is supported by a Stanford School of Engineering fellowship.
 Sanmi Koyejo acknowledges support from NSF 2046795 and 2205329, the MacArthur Foundation, Stanford HAI, and Google Inc. \end{acks}